freenet/freenet-core/docs/src/README.md

 Creating a decentralized application on Locutus is very similar to creating a normal web application.
 You can use familiar frameworks like React, Bootstrap, Angular, Vue.js, and so on.

-The main difference is that instead of connecting to a REST API running on a server, the app connects to the Locutus peer running on the local computer through a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connection.
+The main difference is that instead of connecting to a REST API running on a server, the web application connects to the Locutus peer running on the local computer through a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connection.

 Through this the application can: